October 21, 2020 |9 min read

 Since you can learn how to brush your cat’s teeth, there are many other things you can learn, especially allergies.
 Just like us humans, cats can also be allergic to certain foods, and they can develop at any point in your cat’s life.

 If your cat has an allergy, it may manifest with constant scratching or cat overgrooming.
 Usually the itching affects legs and paws, belly, ears, face, groin, and armpits.
 If they are overgrooming these areas, you might notice hair loss and wounds.
-Don’t ignore your cat if they seem extra itchy or groomy, because these wounds on the skin might not only be from overgrooming, but a reaction from a food allergy itself.
+Don’t ignore your cat if they seem really itchy or groomy, because these wounds on the skin might not only be from overgrooming, but a reaction from a food allergy itself.

 In addition to skin issues, another reaction to a food allergy could be gastrointestinal issues like vomiting or diarrhea.
 You may notice your cat making their way to the litter box more often than usual, or not making it to the litter box at all when defecating.